janymuong/janymuong.github.io/_posts/2024-05-31-language-tests.md

-## Interest and Social Environment
+## <span style="color: white;">Interest and Social Environment </span>

 A student's interest in a subject is significantly influenced by their social environment, both at school and outside of it.

 First, Where does the interest come from?
 I think that : Interest isn’t inherent, but rather, it's shaped by our education and environment, whether in opposition or not.
 Our curiosity and fascination for various subjects are not predetermined but are cultivated through learning and exposure to different experiences.
 It's a dynamic and evolving process, influenced by our unique backgrounds and perspectives.I will come back later on that…

 Peer influence is critical.
 If learning is not valued within a student's social group, they are less likely to engage with their studies.
-Social mimicry is common, and students often adopt the attitudes and behaviors of their friends.
+[Social mimicry is common](https://www.youtube.com/watch?v=X6kWygqR0L8), and students often adopt the attitudes and behaviors of their friends.
 It's like a government, how does it expect to works if it fails to be liked by its own participants...
 Schools need to cultivate environments where academic achievement is valued.
 That’s why, IMO, private schools are preferred by wealthy families.

 On the other hand, if a student grows up in a family that values education in a specific subject, they are more likely to retain knowledge in those areas.
 For example, a student with parents who are mathematics teachers may have a heightened interest in pursuing a high-level degree in that field or a related one.
 Even if social mobility has increased, social reproduction remains strong.
-I would be curious to know what the current statistics are for on the work activities of children and their socio-professional origins, like the studies led by Bourdieu in The Rules of Art.
+I would be curious to know what the current statistics are for on the work activities of children and their socio-professional origins, like the studies led by Bourdieu in [The Rules of Art](https://www.sup.org/books/title/?id=2044).

 The case of a smart kid growing up in a family with low social and cultural capital is interesting because they often build their identity in opposition to their parents or school.
 This opposition can drive them to engage more deeply with educational material as a form of rebellion or self-assertion.Instead of ignoring the smart kids, they should learn from them.

-## About the smarter kids
+## <span style="color: white;"> About the smarter kids </span>

 I kinda agree with the idea that "intellectuals put themselves in situations where they hear about things more often."
 However, I believe that there's more to it than just exposure to information.
 In my opinion, it's more about the ability to integrate and connect new knowledge to previously acquired information across different subjects.